-Pain along the bikini line to the middle, just under the umbilicus is referred to as central lower abdominal pain, supra pubic pain or just as lower abdominal pain.
+Pain along the bikini line to the middle, just below the umbilicus is referred to as central lower abdominal pain, supra pubic pain or just as lower abdominal pain.

-Causes of abdominal pain in this area are often more specific, and are commonest in women.
+Causes of abdominal pain in this area are often more specific, and are common in women.
 Such causes include:

 This is another area of the abdomen where pain is frequently localized.
 Causes of abdominal pain in this region include: